 The internet has revolutionized how humans communicate and learn.
 With the advancement of technical infrastructure over time, video has rapidly become the preferred mode for learning and content sharing with a worldwide audience.

 If you are a video content creator, you have undoubtedly wondered what technical aspects of video hosting you need to be familiar with to create the best possible viewing experience for your students and audience.
-There is so much talk of video quality, considerations on SD vs HD are likely made during video production as well as video publishing.
+There is so much talk of video quality and video resolutions, considerations on SD vs HD are likely made during video production as well as video publishing.

 Researching the answer can unleash an avalanche of acronyms, abbreviations, and technical-sounding terms that bring more questions than answers.
 Luckily, we’re here to help you sort through this tangle of information, and zero-in on what metrics really matter when you’re deciding the best way to serve up your stellar content.

 The terminology related to SD video and HD video can sound like a lot of jargon, but the reality is a lot simpler than it seems.
 Video streaming with SD video can cause you to suffer through grainy, pixelated footage, or on the other side of the equation ultra HD video can cause constant buffering and interrupted playback.
 So you’re already well aware of how video resolution can affect your viewing experience.

 At the heart of it all is the humble pixel.

 A pixel (or “picture element”) is just a tiny dot or square of illumination on a screen, capable of displaying any one of millions of colors.
 Whatever device you’re using (a computer attached to a monitor, a flat-screen tv, or a mobile device) translates data from photo and video files into directions that tell each individual pixel what to display and for how long.
 Put together, all of these pixels then form images that humans can see and understand.
 The more pixels a device screen has, the clearer the overall picture and the finer the level of detail that can be displayed.